Guide to alternative management structures

 3. Flat structures

-A flat structure sometimes referred to as a self-managed structure, has no hierarchy whatsoever.
+A flat structure, sometimes referred to as a self-managed structure, has no hierarchy whatsoever.
 There are no job titles or seniority.
 Instead, employees can see all ongoing projects and join whichever they choose.
-If an individual wants to embark on a new project, it’s often up to them to secure funding and a project team.
+If an individual wants to embark on a new project, it's often their responsibility to secure funding and a project team.

 - Only good ideas: Unlike in traditional hierarchies, ideas that cannot get backing will not be made.
-This means that a leader or manager cannot push through an idea that the majority of employees do not support.
+This means that a leader or manager cannot push through an idea that most employees do not support.

 - Employee equality: With no managers or seniority, every individual is viewed as an equal.
-Everyone has power over business decisions and everyone is equally responsible for the company’s progress.
-This often leads to a high level of personal investment from employees, leading high morale and a passionate, diligent workforce.
+Everyone has power over business decisions, and everyone is equally responsible for the company's progress.
+This sense of equality often leads to a high personal investment from employees, leading to higher morale and a passionate, diligent workforce.

 - A hotbed of ideas: As everyone has an equal voice, people can get together in any number of iterations and cook up new ideas.
-This means there is a chance for innovation to thrive and creativity to flourish.
+A flat structure creates more opportunities for innovation to thrive and creativity to flourish.

-- Informal hierarchies and cliques: It’s not hard to see how informal hierarchies can develop, especially for companies that have switched from a more traditional hierarchy.
-Similarly, cliques can form, with certain members preferring to work with only a set group of people.
-This undermines all the benefits stated above, and it can lead to a poor employee experience for those on the outside.
+- Informal hierarchies and cliques: It's not hard to see how informal hierarchies can develop, especially for companies that have switched from a more traditional hierarchical structure.
+Cliques can form, with certain members preferring to work with only a set group of people.
+This undermines all the benefits stated above, leading to a poor employee experience for those on the outside.

-- Lack of promotion: A traditional measure of success is how many people you manage, and how senior your title.
-Without these things, some individuals may struggle to feel rewarded for their hard work.
+- Lack of promotion: A traditional measure of success is how many people you manage and your title.
+Without these markers of success, some individuals may struggle to feel rewarded for their hard work.

 - Lack of accountability: Without managers, there is an inherent lack of accountability.
-Employees who aren’t fully invested in the company may not put in the same amount of effort as others, leading to tensions and frustrations.
+Employees who aren't fully invested in the company may not put in the same amount of effort as others, leading to tension and frustration.

 When does this work?

 Small and medium-sized businesses suit the flat model, especially those who have always had a flat model.
-Effectively transitioning from a traditional hierarchy would be extremely challenging and require a lot of resources.
+Effectively transitioning from a traditional hierarchy is highly challenging and requires a lot of resources.
 Two examples of successful flat companies are game developers Valve and Gore-Tex creators W.L.
 Gore & Associates.

-- Innovation: Perhaps the biggest benefit of the flatarchy is the ability for a company to foster and fuel innovation.
+- Innovation: Perhaps the most significant benefit of the flatarchy is the ability for a company to foster and fuel innovation.
 These flat breakaway groups have the autonomy and resources to suggest, explore, and develop ideas that lead to innovative breakthroughs.

-- Dynamic: This fluidity means that a company has the potential to be dynamic while also having the benefits of a formal hierarchical structure.
+- Dynamic: This fluidity means that a company can be dynamic while also having the benefits of a formal hierarchical structure.

-- Attract top talent: Having the potential to create breakaway teams that incubate and develop new ideas gives companies the ability to hire top talent who are seeking this type of environment.
+- Attract top talent: Having the potential to create breakaway teams that incubate and develop new ideas gives companies the ability to hire top talent seeking this type of environment.

-- Disruptive: With certain individuals being pulled away from their current roles into agile teams, this model can be quite disruptive to existing groups.
+- Disruptive: With specific individuals being pulled away from their current roles into agile teams, this model can be disruptive to existing groups.

-- Limited effect on hierarchical issues: The teams within flatarchies are not permanent, they are created when the need arises – for example, to develop a new product – and then disbanded.
-While this allows for agility, it doesn’t resolve any problems of the traditional hierarchy that the flatarchy is hung upon.
+- Limited effect on hierarchical issues: The teams within flatarchies are not permanent.
+They are created when the need arises – for example, to develop a new product – and then disbanded.
+While this allows for agility, it doesn't resolve any problems of the traditional hierarchy.

 When does this work?